LandonSchropp/waffle/readme.md

 </section>
 ```

+Waffle doesn't make any assumptions about how you'd like to arrange your grid.
+The above example creates a three-column layout because *the `column-container` contains three `column` elements*.

-Just like that, you have a three-column layout.
-Here, we've created a <section> that contains three columns.
-If you'd like four columns, simply add another column `<div>`.
+If you'd like four columns, simply add another `<div class="column">`.

 ``` html
 <section class="column-container">